Cliffdell, Washington

 Cliffdell is an unincorporated community in Yakima County, Washington, United States, located approximately 23 miles west of Ellensburg.

-The community was originally named Spring Flats and in 1920, was renamed to Cliffdell in honor of Cliff and Della Schott of Seattle.
-The Schott's were friends of homesteader Russell Davison who developed much of the town for summer homes.
+The community, located on SR 410 and the Naches River, was originally named Spring Flats.
+In 1920, it was renamed Cliffdell in honor of Cliff and Della Schott of Seattle.
+The Schotts were friends of homesteader Russell Davison, who developed much of the area for summer homes.
 Cliffdell was the site of a temporary army camp once used by Captain William O. Slaughter in 1855.